sarthakc07/AI-sociotechnical-incidents-analysis/README.md

 ![HTO Distribution Chart](data/processed/hto_distribution_chart.png)

----

 ## Core Insight
-While technical performance is often blamed for AI failure, empirical evidence shows that **74.0% of real-world AI incidents involve human factors and workflow integration failures**.
+While technical performance is often blamed for AI failure, empirical evidence shows that **74% of real-world AI incidents involve human factors and workflow integration failures**.
 Furthermore, 43.4% of breakdowns are multi-dimensional, requiring holistic socio-technical governance rather than simple model re-training.

----

-## Macro Longitudinal Trends (OECD AIM Dataset: 2020–2026)
+### Macro-Level: OECD Trajectories

 In addition to the qualitative HTO breakdown, a macro longitudinal analysis was conducted on the **OECD AI Incidents and Hazards Monitor (AIM)** dataset ($N = 16,737$ incidents across 79 months).